jcolicchio/node_clientserver/README.md

 * The GateKeeper requests these objects from each server, and each server responds with one

 ## Pressing Tasks:
+* Turn Server.js into a module, exposing the parts that might get used in something like GameTypeServer.js
+ * GameTypeServer.js would require Server.js, and contain the game specifics
+ * Server.js handles GK standard communication
 * OAuth with Facebook or something
 * Some kind of backend to store player stats,
 * Implement whitelist/blacklist for incoming server connections